Like many organisations, we've been working to discuss, learn, share and take a long hard look at our responsibility to address racism.

 - Be part of panels where at least 50% of the panel is female and 20% from diverse racial backgrounds

-- Take part in conferences where speakers and representatives with diverse backgrounds of all kinds and lived experiences are heard across all parts of the conference including the main stage
+- Take part in conferences where speakers and representatives with diverse backgrounds of all kinds and lived experiences are heard across all parts of the conference, including the main stage

-Every step on that journey will equip us to better deliver our vision of good mental health for all.
+Every step on that journey will equip us better to deliver our vision of good mental health for all.